spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 ## Overview

 Often a single license can be used to represent the licensing terms of a source code or binary file, but there are situations where a single license identifier is not sufficient.
-A common example is when software is offered under a choice of one or more licenses (e.g., GPL-2.0-only OR BSD-3-Clause).
-Another example is when a set of licenses is needed to represent a binary program constructed by compiling and linking two (or more) different source files each governed by different licenses (e.g., LGPL-2.1-only AND BSD-3-Clause).
+A common example is when software is offered under a choice of one or more licenses (e.g., `GPL-2.0-only OR BSD-3-Clause`).
+Another example is when a set of licenses is needed to represent a binary program constructed by compiling and linking two (or more) different source files each governed by different licenses (e.g., `LGPL-2.1-only AND BSD-3-Clause`).

 SPDX License Expressions provide a way for one to construct expressions that more accurately represent the licensing terms typically found in open source software source code.
-A license expression could be a single license identifier found on the SPDX License List; a user defined license reference denoted by the `LicenseRef-(idstring)`; a license identifier combined with an SPDX exception; or some combination of license identifiers, license references and exceptions constructed using a small set of defined operators (e.g., `AND`, `OR`, `WITH` and `+`).
+A license expression could be a single license identifier found on the SPDX License List; a user defined license reference denoted by the "LicenseRef-(idstring)"; a license identifier combined with an SPDX exception; or some combination of license identifiers, license references and exceptions constructed using a small set of defined operators (e.g., "AND", "OR", "WITH" and "+").
 We provide the definition of what constitutes a valid SPDX License Expression in this section.

 The general format of license expressions is described below in ABNF, as defined in [RFC 5234](https://datatracker.ietf.org/doc/rfc5234/) and expanded